-Paul is a member of the Society of Trust and Estate Professionals (STEP), and is co-chair of the St. John’s Wills, Estates and Trusts practice group.
+Paul is a member of the Society of Trust and Estate Practitioners (STEP), and is co-chair of the St. John’s Wills, Estates and Trusts practice group.
 His practice focuses primarily on estate planning, estate administration and estate litigation.
 He has advised or represented individuals, attorneys, trustees, trust companies and financial institutions, and is experienced in advising or representing parties in contentious proceedings involving such matters as will interpretation, executor removal, will challenges, passing of accounts, ownership of joint accounts, testamentary capacity, guardianship, variation of trusts, winding-up of trusts, discharge of trustees and estate costs.

 Paul is a former President of the Law Society of Newfoundland and Labrador, former Adjunct Professor (Humanities) in the Faculty of Medicine of Memorial University of Newfoundland, and past Director and Chair of the Historic Sites Association of Newfoundland and Labrador.
 He was formerly Director and Chair of St. Michael’s Artists-Printmakers Association, Director and Chair of Kids Eat Smart Foundation Newfoundland and Labrador, and a Director of Bannerman Park Foundation.
 Paul presently serves as a Chair of the Newfoundland Symphony Orchestra.